 Enhance your professional competitiveness with optional certification in Research Design and Analysis

 - Two-year program

 The general experimental program provides students with the very best in graduate instruction both in and outside of formal classroom settings.
 Students are encouraged to work with faculty on the many exciting research projects being conducted in the department.
 Graduates receive training that enables them to be more competitive when applying to Ph.D. programs and/or to develop skills that can be used in applied settings where strong research and methodological abilities are needed.
 Some graduates may also be employed as instructors in two-year academic institutions.

 The General Experimental graduate program is based on the philosophy that the master's degree is first and foremost a degree in psychology and students should achieve a broad base of knowledge in the field, including strong quantitative and research skills.
 Thus, students take four psychological foundations courses and three research foundations courses.
 A master's thesis is also required.
 Students can complete the program in two years.
 A three-year dual degree option in General Experimental Psychology + Nonprofit Leadership Studies is also available.

 Faculty in the Department of Psychology have active research programs; they publish in peer-reviewed journals and present at national and international professional meetings.
 Students in the General Experimental program thus have many opportunities to gain hands-on research experience by working on a faculty member's research team and/or by conducting individual, faculty-mentored research projects as well as their thesis.
 Many students in the program have appeared as co-authors with faculty members on published articles and have presented their findings at scientific meetings across the country.
-Graduates of our program who have entered doctoral programs have often commented that the program's research-oriented curriculum has prepared them better than their peers, who graduated from other institutions, for doctoral level work.
+Graduates of our program who have entered doctoral programs have often commented that the program's research-oriented curriculum has prepared them better for doctoral level work than their peers who graduated from other institutions.
 Read more of what alumni have said about the graduate program.